leoreisbk/supertestpilot/README.md

 The key can also be defined as an environment variable named `OPEN_AI_KEY`

+## Recording test steps

+Test steps are automatically recorded and stored in user defaults, the first time they are executed.
+If you'd like to override the recording of a test, append "_record" to the test file name.
+Ex. `testsomething_record.testpilot`

 ### Test device

 You can preemptively specify which device should be used for testing with the `--device` option.
 When using that option, you must also provide which platform that device uses: